dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 ### [The Pragmatic Traps of Church Founding and Dragon Slaying](#the-pragmatic-traps-of-church-founding-and-dragon-slaying)

-Establishing this comes before you reach the pragmatic traps of founding a religion.
+In the design of your belief system, establishing this identity comes before you reach the pragmatic traps of founding a religion.
 People forget that even the most devout worshippers are human.
 Institutions of man are often more fallible than man itself.
-Pondering the pragmatic issues of founding a religion, and especially the ways that the seven deadly sins affect viable/robust logistic structures of institions.
+Pondering the pragmatic issues of founding a religion is complex, especially comprehending the ways the seven deadly sins affect viable & robust logistic structures of institions.
 Dealing with human nature necessitates changes to the belief systems themselves and not just the structures and processes of the institutions.
 The institutions must exemplify the beliefs and practices of the religion.
-If the followers cannot build robust institutions, then they will fall apart.
+If the followers cannot build robust institutions, your movement will fall apart.
+In the past, when movements started dealing with the pragmatic issues, the religion's founder had been beyond the grave for a century or more.

 <a name="significance-of-semiotics-to-mythology" />